Planning to travel to Tulum on a budget?

 9. Hit Up Tulum Happy Hours

-Tulum has some pretty great Happy Hours, which tend to run from about 4pm-6pm.
+There are some pretty great Happy Hour in Tulum options, which tend to run from about 4pm-6pm.
 This is a short window, but you can pick one place to check out each day so you’ll be able to experience all the bars while sticking to your budget.

 Here are some of the best Happy Hour Tulum bars: